 Canon Law is a vital component of ecclesiastical stability and a genuine force for renewal in the Catholic Church.
 Canon law possesses its own heritage and methodology but ultimately it derives its values from the teaching Church.
 In an engaging and respectful manner, I present canon law as a juridic component of a well-rounded theological education.
-I enjoy working within a scholarly community where my commitment to teaching, research & writing, and public service can be exercised, that is, in an environment within which I can grow and to which I can contribute.

 Dr. Edward N. Peters

 Consociatio Internat-ionalis Studio Iuris Canonici Promovendo